Subway Footlong Pass is back — here’s how to get it

 “Subway’s inaugural Footlong Pass showcases all of the things our fans crave from Subway: our footlong subs, everyday value and, of course, exclusive perks for loyalty members,” said Barb Millette, senior director of loyalty & gift cards at Subway.
 “The first 10,000 passes sold out in a matter of hours, and while we have 250,000 available this time around, we expect them to go very quickly.”

 Subway’s pass is among the likes of Taco Bell’s Taco Lover’s Pass, launched in 2021, which let users get one taco per day with a $5-$10 monthly subscription.
-Likely because they are often so hard to obtain, when fast food and fast casual chains announce subscription or unlimited passes they generate a lot of buzz.
+Likely because they are often so hard to obtain when fast food and fast-casual chains announce subscriptions or unlimited passes they generate a lot of buzz.

 Another notable pass is McDonald’s Gold Card, which grants free food for life to the lucky few who managed to get their hands on one.